wearetriple/web-defaults/data.md

 <a id='server-cache-state'></a>

-- __Server (cache) state__: When fetching data from an external API we can store that data in a client side cache:
+- __Server (cache) state__: When fetching data from an external API, we can store that data in a client-side cache:
   - Pros:
-    - Reduce amount of API calls to the server.
+    - Reduces the number of API calls to the server.
-    - Have data available while new data is being fetched.
+    - Allows data to be available while new data is being fetched.
-    - Easy to use the same API query multiple times, without multiple fetches.
+    - Enables easy reuse of the same API query multiple times without multiple fetches.
   - Cons:
-    - Need to think about invalidating cache.
+    - Need to consider cache invalidation.
-    - Resolve conflicts between existing and incoming data in the cache.
+    - Need to resolve conflicts between existing and incoming data in the cache.

 <a id='route-state'></a>

 - __Route state__: State that is stored in the route.
-For web that means it can be found in the address bar of the browser.
-Within React Native it means route params for each screen (stack/tab).
-Elements you will usually see in a route state:
+For web applications, it can be found in the address bar of the browser.
+Within React Native, it refers to route parameters for each screen (stack/tab).
+Elements you will usually find in a route state include:
   - Path
-  - Query params
+  - Query parameters
   - Hash

 ## From state to component
-Looking at how applications work you can state that a user always start with a route state:
+When examining how applications work, it can be stated that a user always starts with a route state:
-- A user navigates to page.
+- The user navigates to a page.
-- A user reloads a page.
+- The user reloads a page.
-- A user comes from an external source (like a deeplink).
+- The user comes from an external source (like a deep link).

-Consider this flow for your application where it starts from a route and ends in component(s):
+Consider this flow for your application, starting from a route and ending in component(s):

 ```mermaid
 flowchart TD